GeisonCamara/fake-database/README.md

 # fake-database
-Data for testing and prototyping.
+Data for testing and prototyping using https://jsonplaceholder.typicode.com/.